CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Inference Performance Analysis

-INSERT ANALYSIS
+INSERT ANALYSIS - am rerunning the inference tests : ignore Inference section for this review

 ## Throughput Standard
-The following are scaling results for a standard throughput test, run on !12 36-core Intel Broadwell nodes!.
-On each node, 48 client threads were run, and the databases were run on 8 CPUs and 8 threads per queue.
+The following are scaling results for a standard throughput test, run with 48 client threads on each node.
+The databases were run on 8 CPUs and 8 threads per queue.

 #### Unpack Tensor - retrieve the data
 ![Throughput Std Unpack](/figures/unpack_tensor_thro_std.png "Throughput Standard")